If you click on a link and make a purchase we may receive a small commission. Read our editorial policy.

 Just as the dinosaurs get on the loose in any Jurassic Park or Jurassic World film, the streaming options for the six movies (and the TV show) are also hard to track down.

-The Netflix series remains available on that streaming service, but is also available for purchase on Amazon Prime Video - as are all six movies.
+The Netflix series remains available on that streaming service, but is also available for purchase on Amazon Prime Video - as are the first six movies.

 The two shorts are available for free on YouTube.